The simplest way to become an unattractive target and stay safe is found in two simple words,

 We have created training methods that are understandable, doable, and work in concert with our own hardwired responses to danger.
 Simplified and summarized below, our three Principle based acronyms help make it easy to remember what/how to practice.

-→ Our training objective – do not be “there”, and Finish to Safe Escape if you are.
+→ Our training objective – do not be “there” (Situation, Avoid) and (Finish to Escape) safely if you are.

-→ Practicing slow, perfect iterations of fundamental movements to subconscious mastery ensures they will be there for you.
+→ Practicing slow, perfect iterations of fundamental movements to subconscious mastery ensure they will be there for you in an encounter.

-Our objective is not teaching people how to “fight”, practice martial arts, or combative sports training.
-I completely support participation in all of them (coordination, fitness, and exposures), they just are not found here.
+Conditioned Response is not a resource for teaching people how to “fight”, practice martial arts, or combative sports training.
+I completely support participation in all of them for the coordination, fitness, and exposures, but they are not found here.

 – The awareness to identify situations or threats early so you can steer away from them, before needing to get out of one.

-– How to Practice your responses so they will be there when you need them under extreme survival stress.
+– How you Practice your responses so that they are there when you need them under survival stress.

-- An Offensive Mindset, Balanced mentally and physically
+- An Offensive Mindset and Training to remain Balanced mentally and physically under stress.

-The shift in your mind from a “prey/victim” position, to an offensive and balanced “Predator” mindset, is critical for surviving a real world threat to your safety.
-If attacked, it usually means facing a bigger, stronger, faster opponent who often brings friends.
+– We must practice, visualize and be capable of shifting your mind from a “prey = victim” perspective to an offensive, balanced “Predator” mindset.
+Encounters typically include facing a bigger, stronger, faster enemy who brings friends and tools.
 You can not “defend” yourself to safety in that context.

-You must be willing to accept becoming the most aggressive, brutal and relentless version of yourself possible.
-The persona that is reserved for just that survival moment…it is me or him.
+Your survival relies on a willingness to accept becoming the most aggressive, brutal and relentless version of yourself possible (your shadow persona that gives you “teeth” that no sane person wants to talk about).
+It is reserved for the moment when it is me or him.